SaraChakra/Mavericks-Assessment/README.md

 Fixture file location: cypress-> fixtures-> 1.
 Cart.json (Add to Cart UI functionality: Name, Country and City fields in Place Order pop-up screen)

-Critical data are stored in 'Cypress.env.json' for Login and Add to Cart UI functionalities, PFB the file format
+Critical data are stored in 'Cypress.env.json' (which is independent for every machine) for Login and Add to Cart UI functionalities, Please add this file with below format

 {       "successusername": "",      \\ to check the positive flow
         "successpassword": "",      \\ to check the positive flow